TopEFT/topeft/README.md

   Tools to produce stack plots and other plots

 ### Set up the environment
+If necessary, first run `unset PYTHONPATH` to avoid conflicts.
+Then run the following commands to set up the conda environment:
 `conda create --name coffea-env python=3.8.3`
 `conda activate coffea-env`
 `conda install -y -c conda-forge coffea`